makersacademy/takeaway-challenge/README.md

 As a customer
 So that I can verify that my order is correct
 I would like to check that the total I have been given matches the sum of the various dishes in my order

+As a customer
+So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
+Your order was placed and will be delivered before 18:52" after I have ordered
 ```